Manufactured gas plants

-Project overview: In 2019, PG&E will begin cleanup of soil impacts from a former manufactured gas plant (MGP) that operated at 560 West 15th Street in Merced, CA (site).
-PG&E conducts all project work voluntarily with oversight provided by the California Department of Toxic Substances Control (DTSC), City of Merced and San Joaquin Valley Air Pollution Control District.
+Project Overview: In June 2022, PG&E completed cleanup activities addressing contaminated soil at the site of a former manufactured gas plant (MGP) located at 560 West 15th Street in Merced, California (site).
+All work was performed voluntarily under the oversight of the California Department of Toxic Substances Control (DTSC), City of Merced, and San Joaquin Valley Air Pollution Control District.

-Site history: The former MGP operated from 1883 to 1930 and provided a constant source of energy for the community's lighting, heating and cooking needs prior to the arrival of natural gas.
-Some byproducts of the gas making process were left buried on-site as the plant was dismantled – a common practice before environmental regulations – and PG&E will be cleaning up the property in accordance with today's standards.
+Site history: The former MGP operated from 1883 to 1930 and provided a constant source of energy for the community's lighting, heating, and cooking needs prior to the arrival of natural gas.
+Some byproducts of the gas making process were left buried on-site as the plant was dismantled – a common practice before environmental regulations.

 There is no indication that PG&E's former MGP sites pose any health concerns to the public, based on our testing, experience, and extensive review of medical literature.